queoGmbH/queo-boards-api/README.md

 maxUser = 150
 ```
 \
 Finally you have configured the API.
-Now you have to only Copy this configuration file to the following to paths: `"../Queo.Boards.Core.Tests/Config/", "Queo.Boards.Tests"` and change the database name in the copied files to `"dev_queo_boards_it"`.
+Now you have to only Copy this configuration file to the following to paths: `"../Queo.Boards.Core.Tests/Config/", "../Queo.Boards.Tests/Config/"` and change the database name in the copied files to `"dev_queo_boards_it"`.